pcrain/GungeonGoVroom/readme.md

 Gungeon Go Vroom fixes several bugs in vanilla Enter the Gungeon's code, and optimizes several other parts of Gungeon's code to reduce CPU usage, RAM usage, and lag spike frequency.
 Each fix and optimization can be individually toggled via the Mod Config menu (Options -> Mod Config -> Gungeon Go Vroom). *For safety and performance reasons, most changes will only take effect upon restarting the game.*

-Gungeon Go Vroom's changes are organized into three main categories:
+Gungeon Go Vroom's changes are organized into four main categories:

 ### Bugfixes